guardian/cql/README.md

 Should search_key or search_value be recognised as tokens, or just the literals `:`, `+` and strings – you can then build the grammar from `+` string `:` string?
 No – +tag:hai and +tag: hai would parse as the same thing, which would be incorrect.
 Search key/value pairs and their separators are contiguous.

 Logical OR and AND come high up the grammar – see the Lox grammar for an example.

+Is typeahead a language feature?
+We could implement cheaply by matching `+\w` or `:\w` on client.
+But hey, be nice to do this in the language.
+One way: add `+` and `:` tokens, and consider them part of the grammar, but not part of a valid expression.
+If the cursor is at a `+` or `:` token, or a key or value token, open the relevant typeahead.
+Value typeahead will need to backtrack to figure out correct key.